junxit/us-congress-bills-113/metadata.md

 - 2013-09-27 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
 - 2013-09-27 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-235.
 - 2013-09-27 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-235.
+- 2014-12-11 — Passed Senate without amendment by Unanimous Consent.
+- 2014-12-11 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2014-12-11 — Senate Committee on Environment and Public Works discharged by Unanimous Consent. (consideration: CR S6696)
+- 2014-12-11 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.(consideration: CR S6696)
+- 2014-12-12 — Message on Senate action sent to the House.
+- 2014-12-13 — Presented to President.
+- 2014-12-13 — Presented to President.
+- 2014-12-18 — Became Public Law No: 113-249.
+- 2014-12-18 — Became Public Law No: 113-249.
+- 2014-12-18 — Signed by President.
+- 2014-12-18 — Signed by President.